Space for Earthlings

 It has long been a point of advocacy for organizations such as NASA to justify its Space ambitions as benefitting Earthlings through the development of new technologies, from camera phones to ‘astronaut ice cream’.
 It is unsurprising that NASA’s Technology Transfer Program (TTP) is the Agency’s longest continually operated program.
 Space Technology Directorate Associate Administrator James L. Reuter stated:

-**SpiderOak **for years has provided data backup services with best-in-class security to enterprises, small businesses, and consumers.
+SpiderOak for years has provided data backup services with best-in-class security to enterprises, small businesses, and consumers.
 The company expanded its product-service offerings oriented to organizations managing Space assets.
+When satellites need end-to-end encrypted data storage, the cybersecurity principles are the same whether the server is in a data center or in orbit.

-**Dotphoton **is a team of image compression experts who developed software for reducing the filesizes of hefty RAW photographs taken by common DSLR cameras.
+Dotphoton is a team of image compression experts who developed software for reducing the filesizes of hefty RAW photographs taken by common DSLR cameras.
 Among the world’s experts in preserving image data while reducing the overall data payload, the team’s sophisticated noise filtering and sensor characterization turns out to be effective for Space-based imaging services.
-(Dotphoton and the European Space Agencybegan a partnership in 2022.)
+(Dotphoton and the European Space Agency began a partnership in 2022.)

 Applications